Assassin010/Triggering-Lambda-function-from-SQS-S3/README.md

 7. Select the object and then click on OPEN  button.
 The s3 object will be downloaded to your local machine.
 8. Now open the file and you will be able to see the message that you have passed to SQS.

+           -To destroy the resources use the command: Terraform destroy-auto-approve